 #5: Elliptical Machine

-Elliptical machines are among the most popular pieces of cardio exercise equipment because they offer many of the fitness benefits of running while minimizing the impact on your joints.
+Elliptical machines are among the most popular pieces of cardio exercise equipment and low-impact alternatives to running because they offer many fitness benefits while minimizing the impact on your joints.

 #6: Stair Climbing